zerwuff/homebridge-alphaess/README.md

  homebridge-alphaess
 ```

+# Installation in Homebridge:
+Register App Id and Secret via

-Click install and do the following configuration:
+https://open.alphaess.com/ and use this for the configuration:

  # Configuration
 ```js